Take a closer look at this decentralised Ethereum token exchange and secure ICO platform.

 The Orderbook platform is implemented as a smart contract, which means the entire trade history is available for anyone to audit and cannot be manipulated.
 All assets are stored on-chain, ensuring that Orderbook never has access to its customers’ funds, with customers trading directly with one another.

-Orderbook also supports 2-factor authentication, and you’ll need to supply your name, address, contact information and proof of ID to satisfy Know Your Customer (KYC) regulations.
+Orderbook also supports two-factor authentication, and you’ll need to supply your name, address, contact information and proof of ID to satisfy Know Your Customer (KYC) regulations.

 Pros and cons